Scaling for Change: The Challenge of Pivoting a Large International Project

 - Appreciate the value and importance of budget work and want to do it

-- Think strategically about budget process, analysis and advocacy and apply it in their work
+- Think strategically about budget process, analysis, and advocacy

 - Gain confidence to incorporate and use budget analysis and advocacy in their work